skywalk-aviation/.github/profile/README.md

 **Copyright (C) 2024-2025, E.Taskesen - All Rights Reserved**

-Unauthorized copying, modification, or distribution of this software, via any medium, is strictly prohibited.
-This software is proprietary and confidential.
+Unauthorised copying, modification, or distribution of this software, via any medium, is strictly prohibited.

 ---